babak4/OneMillionDocs/README.md

 * does not constitute a "good practice" example.
 As you can read below (see "Why row-by-row?") the process flow is inherently flawed.

 ### Why row-by-row? ###
 Because I'm trying to use MongoDB (which is currently in production in our environment) as a basis for comparison.
 Our datastore is receiving large number of documents from a "compute farm" comprised of thousands of compute nodes.
 Therefore each insert legitimately constitutes a transaction.

-Yes, I know that sending large number of single inserts directly to a datastore is borderline lunacy.
-I know that perhaps collecting incoming messages into (e.g.) Kafka and doing periodical bulk-inserts leads to better performance and more efficient resource usage.
-The existing architecture is what it is.
+Therefore the "autocommit" connection parameter for both PostgreSQL and Oracle is set to True.

 ### The Environment ###
 **Clients:**